parappayo/book-notes/teamwork/psych-of-prog.md

 ## On Teams

+* Given a new perspective, people will implement improvements
 * tightly knit teams often leave jobs together not as a conspiracy but because it's in each individual's interest
 * "The lack of experience in programming becomes more evident as the size of the system to be produced increases."
 * rule of thumb: three programmers are twice as productive as one, three groups of three programmers are only about twice as productive as one group (or four times as productive as one programmer)